 You can toggle this behavior on an instance-by-instance basis by right-clicking an instance of a component and selecting Lock to Component Location in the context menu.

 Break Away: When placed on the canvas, instances of the component immediately become regular widgets that are no longer linked to the source component.

 You can also break away individual instances by right-clicking and selecting Break Away in the context menu.

 Text and Image Overrides

-After adding an instance of a component to the canvas, you can use the Overrides section of the Style pane to change the text and images on widgets in the instance.
+After adding an instance of a component to the canvas, you can use the Overrides section of the Interactions pane to change the text and images on widgets in the instance.

 You must first enter some default text on a widget in a component before the text can be overridden at the page level.

 You can quickly see which pages a component has been added to by right-clicking it in the Components pane and selecting Usage Report.